 - How and with whom is it leaving?

 You know you need eight cases of beer, but who’s bringing them to the venue, and how are they getting ice down once they’re there?
 (Related: bottle openers!)
 Your aunt made a dozen amazing table runners—who’s putting them on the tables?
 You don’t need your extra escort cards after the wedding, but you do need room to take cards and gifts home.

-The pack list is your friend, and handily for you, the APW team and I made a downloadable one for you last year.
+The pack list is your friend, and handily for you, APW has a downloadable one.
 If you’re into being hyper organized and spreadsheets make your heart sing, I think you’re going to love it.
 On the other hand, if you’ve never gotten the hold of Excel and spreadsheets make your head hurt, you can definitely do a pack list in simple bullet point form.
 I suggest separating into two larger lists, “to go to wedding” and “to come home from wedding,” with bullet points for each item, followed by the person in charge of it.
 As in:

 - Décor box—(Sister)

 - 4 cases of wine (Uncle Mike)

 To Come Home—ALL goes into Parents’ car except alcohol